|Family Law SuperSplitting Documents for SMSFs

 These documents are designed to assist and provide advisers and SMSF trustees with practical guidance on the steps required to ‘split’ superannuation in an SMSF context following a marriage or relationship breakdown.
 The documents cover both married couples and couples terminating a de facto relationship, whether that relationship be same sex or different sex.
 These documents are designed to be used where one of the following has been served on the trustee of the SMSF:

 - a payment splitting order (a court order under the Family Law Act 1975 (Cth)); or

 - a superannuation agreement (made by the parties each with independent legal advice, but having been separated for 12 months).

 We prepare draft documents which are tailored to the member’s circumstances and can cover a ‘base amount’ or a percentage’ split in relation to a member’s interest in the same SMSF.

 Naturally, other documents and services may be required and we would be pleased to assist (see under heading ‘Other documents’ below).

 - Other relevant forms including trustee forms as well as member and non-member spouse forms

 SuperSplitting in an SMSF context will also typically result in a restructuring of the SMSF, eg, one member may roll their interest over to another SMSF.
-Death Benefit Nominations should also be changed after separation and/or divorce.
-DBA Lawyers can assist in documenting this restructure through our range of SMSF documents, including:
+Death Benefit Nominations should also be changed after separation.
+We provide the following SMSF and related services, including: